 2. Find a long drink line.
 Think of that long drink line as an opportunity, not an inconvenience.
 Never choose the line where the only person you will meet is the bartender.
 While waiting in a long line, take the time to meet and share a few words with the person in front of you and the person behind you.
 Successful networking can be as simple as that.

 3. At the presentation, sit between strangers.
-Avoid the strong temptation at a lecture to sit in the last row in the corner, where you need binoculars to even see the speaker.
+Avoid the strong temptation to sit in the last row in the corner, where you need binoculars to even see the speaker.
 You don’t have to sit in the front row, but you should make an effort to find a seat near people you don’t recognize.
 Here again, introduce yourself to your neighbors on either side.

-4. Stay attuned to the fact that long shots come in.
 This approach to “working the room” would hardly be a key tactic within an attorney’s personal marketing plan — after all, you are meeting people randomly rather than strategically.
 It certainly is a long shot that any of these people will turn into actual clients or referral sources.
 But, as any horseplayer will tell you, you can win on long shots, but only if you place bets on a lot of races.
 In other words, the simple effort to consistently keep meeting new people should eventually lead to new business.